tomcoso/to-do-list/README.md

 3. The DOM manipulation logic I did after the HTML template was done, so I had a better idea of what I needed to generate, and the view functions I had to code.

+#### Coding Stage

+1. I coded all the application logic according to the diagram I initially made, with some minot changes.
+I was glad I didn't forget a lot of the logic, so my skills definitely improved since last time I created a structural diagram.
+I also wrote an API cheatcheet since I ended up making the module API a bit complicated.